Mihai-Razvan/bmgrep/README.md

 # bmgrep

-A lightweight text search tool using the Boyer–Moore algorithm, inspired by grep
+A lightweight text search tool powered by the **Boyer–Moore algorithm**, inspired by `grep`.
+It provides fast substring matching for plain text files.

+## Features
+- 🚀 Fast search using Boyer–Moore
+- 🎯 Simple interface, similar to `grep`
+- 🛠️ Built with C and CMake
+- 📄 Supports searching across files